schaar/schaar.github.io/_pages/about.md

 - College football
 - and Relationships.

-Basically, I'm the worst person to bring to a party, because I'm just bound to piss *some*one off.
+Basically, I'm the worst person to bring to a party, because I'm just bound to bother someone about something.
 Glad you're here.